opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c_advanced.md

 Before you continue with this lesson, refer to the [documentation links](#see-also) below.

-> NOTE: This lesson assumes you have already completed the [KeyView Filter SDK introduction](../../keyview_filter/introduction.md#keyview-filter-sdk-introduction) lesson covering essential setup steps (*e.g.* required downloads and installation steps) and basic KeyView Filter concepts.
+> NOTE: This lesson assumes you have already completed the [KeyView Filter SDK introduction](../../keyview_filter/introduction.md#keyview-filter-sdk-introduction) lesson covering essential setup steps (for example, required downloads and installation steps) and basic KeyView Filter concepts.

 ### Resources

-Be sure to download the following resources before you continue:
+Download the following resources before you continue:
 - source code for this tutorial: [tutorial_stream.c](../../../resources/apis/keyview_filter/tutorial_stream.c)
 - optional sample files for detection and various extraction options located [here](../../../resources/keyview_filter/)

 ## Using a custom stream

-Until this point, we have been operating exclusively upon files on disk.
+Until now, you have been operating exclusively on files on disk.
 However, there are many situations where the information is not stored in this way – perhaps it is being read from a network, or output by another operation.
-In these cases, you may want to use KeyView in stream mode.
+In these cases, you might want to use KeyView in stream mode.

 ### Defining a custom stream

-A custom stream can be implemented by filling out a [KVInputStream](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/KVInputStream.htm) structure with functions that perform the appropriate actions.
-Each of these are equivalent to the ANSI counterparts (fopen, fread, etc.), except several functions return a BOOL rather than an error code.
+You can implement a custom stream by filling out a [KVInputStream](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/KVInputStream.htm) structure with functions that perform the appropriate actions.
+Each of these are equivalent to the ANSI counterparts (fopen, fread, and so on), except several functions return a BOOL rather than an error code.

-In order to illustrate how a custom stream is used, we will define a very simple stream that forwards to the file-based operations.
+To illustrate how to use a custom stream, the following example defines a very simple stream that forwards to the file-based operations.

 ```c
 typedef struct